KP1709/ScrabbleWordCalculator/README.md

 - Can indicate if the total word score doubles, triples or both
 - Error handling if either the API or database is down
 - Instructions accessible at any point
-- Configure if word goes through dictionary check and extended check
+- Configure if word goes through dictionary check and extended check - settings temporarily hidden
 - Change the application's appearance

 ## ⚡Supabase